Frequently Asked Questions

 Do you do ADHD/Autism assessments?

-We do offer comprehensive clinical assessments and differential diagnosis.
-This includes specialized evaluations for ADHD and autism, helping clients gain clarity about their symptoms and understand the factors contributing to their experiences.
-Our clinicians are trained to distinguish between overlapping conditions and provide clear, evidence-based diagnostic impressions to support your treatment goals.
+Yes, we offer comprehensive clinical assessments and differential diagnosis, including specialized evaluations for ADHD and autism.
+These assessments help you gain clarity about your symptoms and understand what may be contributing to your experiences.
+Our clinicians are trained to distinguish between overlapping conditions and provide clear, evidence-based diagnostic impressions to support your goals.
+Our office uses Qbcheck as part of the ADHD assessment.

 Do you take insurance?